Human trafficking in Mongolia

-Mongolia is a source country, and to a much lesser extent, a destination for men, women, and children who are subjected to trafficking in persons, specifically forced prostitution and forced labor.
-Mongolian men, women, and children are found in these conditions in China, Macau, Malaysia, South Korea, and Hong Kong.
-Mongolian men and women have been found in conditions of forced labor in Turkey, Kazakhstan, and the Czech Republic.
-Visa-free travel of Mongolians to Turkey has resulted in a significant increase in the number of both labor and sex trafficking cases of Mongolian labor migrants in Turkey.
-There remain concerns about involuntary child labor in the Mongolian construction, mining, and industrial sectors, where children are vulnerable to injury and face severe health hazards.
-The problem of Mongolian women subjected to conditions of involuntary servitude after engaging in brokered marriages – mainly to South Korean men – continues.
-Trafficking within Mongolia often involves women and girls forced to work in saunas or massage parlors where they are subjected to forced prostitution.
-Anecdotal reports continue to indicate that South Korean and Japanese tourists engage in child sex tourism in Mongolia.
+In 2010 Mongolia was a source country, and to a much lesser extent, a destination for men, women, and children who were subjected to trafficking in persons, specifically forced prostitution and forced labor.
+Mongolian men, women, and children were found in these conditions in China, Macau, Malaysia, South Korea, and Hong Kong.
+Mongolian men and women were found in conditions of forced labor in Turkey, Kazakhstan, and the Czech Republic.
+Visa-free travel of Mongolians to Turkey resulted in a significant increase in the number of both labor and sex trafficking cases of Mongolian labor migrants in Turkey.
+There remained concerns about involuntary child labor in the Mongolian construction, mining, and industrial sectors, where children were vulnerable to injury and face severe health hazards.
+The problem of Mongolian women subjected to conditions of involuntary servitude after engaging in brokered marriages - mainly to South Korean men - continued.
+Trafficking within Mongolia often involved women and girls forced to work in saunas or massage parlors where they were subjected to forced prostitution.
+Anecdotal reports continued to indicate that South Korean and Japanese tourists engaged in child sex tourism in Mongolia.

 During the year, the first ever documented case of Mongolia as a destination country involved two Filipina women who became victims of involuntary domestic servitude in the homes of wealthy Mongolian families after responding to online advertisements for work.
 Many victims originally sought employment through fraudulent newspaper or television advertisements, and traffickers continue to use technology like “TV Chat” to lure victims.
 Many victims are recruited by acquaintances, friends, and family, and victims often have their travel documents confiscated.
-Around 200 North Koreans are employed in Mongolia as contract laborers – a decrease from 250 in 2010, despite concerns that North Korean workers overseas do not appear to be free to leave their employment, have their freedom of movement and communication restricted, and receive an unknown fraction of the money paid to the North Korean government for their work.
+Around 200 North Koreans are employed in Mongolia as contract laborers - a decrease from 250 in 2010, despite concerns that North Korean workers overseas do not appear to be free to leave their employment, have their freedom of movement and communication restricted, and receive an unknown fraction of the money paid to the North Korean government for their work.

 The Government of Mongolia does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
 The government sustained partnerships with NGO's on anti-trafficking prevention measures.
 Nevertheless, the government did not demonstrate adequate efforts to proactively identify and protect victims of trafficking, leading to few victims coming forward to assist in the prosecution of their traffickers.
 The government's lack of adequate guidance on the use of the country's amended anti-trafficking article of law continues to cause courts to charge trafficking offenders under a lesser offense, resulting in shorter sentences.
 Corruption remains a key barrier to anti-trafficking progress.

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2021.
+In 2023 the country was placed at Tier 2.

+In 2023, the Organised Crime Index noted that the country had limited support and health care for victims.